 Are There Any Limits For Duty-Free Nips?

-Can You Drink Your Own Nips on a Plane?
+Can You Drink Your Nips on a Plane?

-Unfortunately, it’s illegal to drink your own nips on a plane.
+One of the main reasons many of us would choose to bring a nip on a plan would likely be because we want to be able to drink them on the flight, right?
+Unfortunately, it’s illegal to drink your nips on a plane.
 This rule is enforced by the FAA (Federal Aviation Administration,) and all U.S. airlines and airlines operating within the U.S. have to follow this rule.

 FAA regulations prohibit passengers from drinking alcohol on board the aircraft unless it is served by the air carrier.

-That said, there is only one airline that we found, which allows you to drink your own nips on airplanes – JetBlue.
+However, we did find one airline which allows you to drink your nips on airplanes – JetBlue.

 Here’s an excerpt from JetBlue’s website: